MiRiverrr/UniversityRankings/README.md

 Note:
 If you notice anything that is not accurate or is somehow ambiguous, please leave a message via "Issues".
 Looking forward to your feedback and happy ranking!

+License:
+CC BY-NC-SA.
+Please do not use it for commercial purposes, and share your modified works under identical terms.